 New Study Finds Humans Shouldn’t Spend More than Five Consecutive Hours Together

 We recently read this headline in the ONION, and couldn’t help but laugh.
 Of course the ONION is a satirical publication but all good satire is based on truth.
-And after traveling together for 23 MONTHS, we can totally relate.
+We’ve been traveling together since the beginning of 2014, so we can totally relate.

 Traveling for a long (or even short) periods of time with a partner, be it a friend, family member, or lover can be an incredible thing.
 You share not only heaps of personal growth and amazing once-in-a-lifetime experiences, but also the minutia of every day life.
 Planning, sharing expenses, overcoming obstacles, and making sure you are maximizing your experience are all activities you will be doing together when traveling for any stretch of time.